 How to make it all add up

-Don’t let the size of faith groups — either nationally or locally — overly influence your coverage. likely do more stories on Catholics and evangelicals because of their numbers, but many groups’ impact and influence outstrip their size.
+Don’t let the size of faith groups — either nationally or locally — overly influence your coverage.
+American reporters will likely do more stories on Catholics and evangelicals because of their numbers, but many groups’ impact and influence outstrip their size.
 The Episcopal Church is small, but its battles over homosexuality are closely watched.
-Jews are less than 2 percent of the population but have an important voice, as do Muslims.
-Buddhism has relatively few followers but permeates culture.
+Jews are less than 2 percent of the U.S. population but have an important voice, as do Muslims.
+Buddhism has relatively few followers in the U.S. but permeates American culture.

 All the general guidelines of good journalism apply when quoting statistics in religion stories.
 In addition: